-SUBSTANTIAL IMPROVEMENT means any combination of repairs, reconstruction, alteration, or improvements to a structure in which the cumulative cost equals or exceeds fifty percent of the market value of the structure.
-The market value of the structure should equal:
+SUBSTANTIAL IMPROVEMENT means any reconstruction, rehabilitation, addition, or other improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
+This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed.
+The term does not, however, include either:

-(1) The appraised value prior to the start of the initial repair or improvements,

-OR

-(2) In the case of damage, the value of the structure prior to the damage occurring.

-For the purposes of this definition, substantial improvement is considered to occur when the first alteration of any wall, ceiling, floor or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.
-This term includes structures which have incurred substantial damage, regardless of actual repair work performed.
-The term does not however, include any project for improvement of a structure required to comply with existing health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions or any alteration of a historic structure, provided that the alteration will not preclude the structure's continued designation as a historic structure.
+- a.
+Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or - b.
+Any alteration of a "historic structure," provided that the alteration will not preclude the structure's continued designation as a "historic structure."